Positive change in communities

 Broadening our scope to physical and mental well-being

 Financial well-being is only one part of overall well-being.
-It is equally important to be in a good place mentally and physically, by having a sense of social belonging after retiring or receiving support if you or a loved one becomes ill.
-In 2021 we included physical and mental well-being as strategic pillars to our community investment programme.
+It is equally important to be in a good place mentally and physically, for example, by having a sense of social belonging after retiring or receiving support if you or a loved one becomes ill.
+We have included physical and mental well-being as strategic pillars to our community investment programme since 2021.

 In line with the core focus areas of our business, we focus on providing access to (quality) health and, if possible, on bringing health to the privacy of home.
 We also support initiatives that enable elderly to live a happy and self-sufficient life by helping them stay socially engaged and feel less lonely.
-We initiated many new partnerships on these themes.
-For instance, in Turkey, Poland and Spain we started initiatives around oncology, loneliness and depression.
+We have many partnerships on these themes.
+For instance, in Turkey, Poland and Spain we support initiatives around oncology, loneliness and depression.